 This pattern is intended to fit an 8 lb newborn, with room to grow.
 When drafting the pattern, it was my intention that the gown could be worn for the first three months or so, through those groggy, multiple, middle of the night diaper changes.
 Therefore it will likely be large on a true newborn.

 - the PDF pattern HERE.
 When printing the pattern make sure your page size is set to 'Letter' and that 'Fit to Page' is NOT checked.

-- 1 yard of medium weight knit fabric - PREWASH!!!
+- 1 yard of medium weight knit (stretchy, t-shirt like) fabric - PREWASH!!!

 - ballpoint or stretch needle